-4.4 Management Review
+Management Review

-- 4.4.1 Included in the day to day management of the organisation are a number of key officers, systems and procedures designed to provide core elements of the internal control mechanism, with a nominated lead officer responsible for reviewing the effectiveness of these systems.
-The Head of Internal Audit, procured via the service agreement with Liverpool City Council, provides some assurance on the adequacy of the Authority's internal control arrangements and also plays a key role in promoting good corporate governance.
-The Authority's Head of Internal Audit arrangement ensures the Authority assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010). - 4.4.2 There is a comprehensive system of performance management and review embedded within the Authority's management structure and processes.
-The 2023/24 Service Delivery Plan broke down the Authority's key objectives for the year and identified a lead officer for each project.
-A "traffic light" system identified the actual progress against performance indicators throughout the year and any areas of concern with options to bring the project back on track were reported to management and the Community Safety and Protection Committee.
+Included in the day-to-day management of the organisation there are a number of key officers, systems and procedures designed to provide core elements of the internal control mechanism, with a nominated lead officer responsible for reviewing the effectiveness of these systems.
+The Head of Internal Audit, procured via the service level agreement with Liverpool City Council, provides some assurance on the adequacy of the Authority's internal control arrangements and also plays a key role in promoting good corporate governance.
+The Head of Internal Audit (HIA) plays a critical role in delivering the Authority's strategic objectives by objectively assessing the adequacy and effectiveness of governance and management of risks, giving an evidence-based opinion on all aspects of governance, risk management and internal control.

+There is a comprehensive system of performance management and review embedded within the Authority's management structure and processes.
+The 2024/25 Service Delivery Plan broke down the Authority's key objectives for the year and identified a lead officer for each project.
+A "traffic light" system identified the actual progress against performance indicators throughout the year and any areas of concern with options to bring the project back on track were reported to management and the Committee.
 SLT received regular updates from managers on the delivery of services against targets throughout the year and this allowed senior management an opportunity to scrutinise progress.
-Performance against Local Performance Indicators is considered in depth each month by the Performance Management Group. - 4.4.3 The Risk Register was updated for new risks and the status of existing risks was re-assessed during the year.
+Performance against Local Performance Indicators is considered in depth each month by the Performance Management Group.

+The Corporate Risk Register was updated for new risks and the status of existing risks was reassessed during the year.
 The Register considers the Authority's tolerance for risk and any mitigating actions that can reduce the likelihood/severity of the perceived risk.
-Risk management continued to be an integral part of the project management process and was a fundamental aspect of the business of the Authority. - 4.4.4 The Authority employed appropriate professional staff: - A Statutory Monitoring Officer (Section 5 LGHA) responsible for ensuring the legality of Authority actions and supporting the Committee decision making process.
-The Head of Legal Services fulfils this role, is a qualified and experienced lawyer, and is supported by a legal team.
-No actions of the Authority were deemed ultra vires in the year and all relevant laws and regulations have been complied with so far as is known by the Monitoring Officer.
+Risk management continued to be an integral part of the project management process and was a fundamental aspect of the business of the Authority.

+The Authority employed appropriate professional staff: